Time to Create Social Media Community Guidelines

 Make It Easy to Understand

 Be clear.
 Make where you stand on harassment, endorsement, interaction, and everything else able to happen on social media clear in your community guidelines.
 Give your readers what they want when they come looking for a reason why you haven't engaged or just insulted them better than the Wendy's Twitter handler.
 Be concise, honest and always considerate of your social media goal.
 It's all fun and games until you go viral for an easy to avoid situation on your Facebook, Twitter, Instagram, YouTube or SnapChat.
 Keyboard courage is as intoxicating as other types of power.
 Provide understandable expectations for your brand's social platforms to meet your communities need.
-Make it easy to understand and on yourself.
+Make it easy to understand, for your social media professionals and on yourself.